 Conclusion: Move Beyond The Reef

-Moana may be a children’s movie, but it contains a treasure trove of advice for entrepreneurs.
+Moana is a children’s movie, but it contains a treasure trove of advice for entrepreneurs.
 Running a business requires courage, determination, knowing where we’ve come from, and visualizing where we’re going.
 Without these elements, we’re ill-equipped for the journey.
 Are you ready to cross the reef?